khanhdobao/Projects/README.md

 ### Target the Rio Gap
 - Rio’s late delivery share (10%) exceeds its order share (6%)
-- Indicates a specific logistics inefficiency that needs to be resolved
+- Indicates a specific logistics inefficiency that needs to be resolved.